unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 ## 2. Download the "firmware.bin"

-Download the file from Assets "firmware.bin"
+Download the file from Assets "firmware_rev_5.bin"

 ## 3. Place "firmware.bin" inside the SD card

 Turn off the writerDeck. \
 Pull out the SD card from the writerDeck. \
-Copy "firmware.bin" file inside the SD card. \
+Copy "firmware_rev_5.bin" file inside the SD card. \
 Put back the SD card to the writerDeck. \
 Turn on the writerDeck. \
 writerDeck will show white screen for 10 seconds then automatically boot again to the updated firmware.

+In case if firmware_rev_5.bin does not trigger the update.
+Try to rename to firmare.bin and try again.

 # USB Keyboard